snltd/SexyMF/README.md

  * archive - lets a user run `svccfg archive`, if the system supports it
  * log - lets a user access service log files
  * manage - lets a user run `enable`, `disable`, `refresh` etc. via `svcadm`
- * setprop - required to set or delete service properties
+ * alter - required to set or delete service properties (alter the service)

 If a user tries to perform an action for which he does not have the correct authorization, he will be sent a 405 code, with some JSON explaining that he